-Waddell & Reed is a fee-based financial advisor firm with nearly $27 billion in assets under management (AUM).
-The firm has one of the largest advisor pools in the U.S., as it is affiliated with around 1,700 advisors.
-The Overland Park, Kansas-based firm's client base totals around 180,000, with most of these clients being individuals with less than a high net worth.
+Waddell & Reed is a fee-based financial advisor firm.
+The firm has one of the largest advisor pools in the U.S., as it is affiliated with over a thousand advisors.
+The Overland Park, Kansas-based firm's client base is massive, with most of these clients being individuals with less than a high net worth.

 Although Waddell & Reed's advisors work with clients directly, these advisors are technically independently partnered with the firm.
 This means your advisor utilizes Waddell & Reed's investment and financial planning services, but they aren't actually employed by the firm.
 Waddell & Reed also offers partnered advisors access to its in-house investment and broker-dealer services.

 Waddell & Reed Background

 This firm functions as a wholly owned subsidiary of Waddell & Reed Financial, Inc., a publicly traded mutual fund company.
 Waddell & Reed has provided various advisory services since 1937.
 The firm was founded by World War I veterans Chauncey Waddell and Cameron Reed.
 The firm offers its services through hundreds of offices throughout the country.

 Waddell & Reed Client Types and Minimum Account Sizes

 This Kansas-based firm’s client base consists of mostly non-high-net-worth and high-net-worth individuals.
 The firm's institutional clients include pension and profit-sharing plans, charitable organizations, corporations and government entities.